This article contains:

 They’re markets where customers have very little brand loyalty towards any specific company.
-The product that is priced the cheapest immediately becomes the customer’s favorite.
+The product that costs the cheapest immediately becomes the customer’s favorite.

 The Differentiation Product Strategy

-For instance, it could be a luxury product made with the best raw materials available.
+For instance, it could be a luxury product with the best raw materials available.

 The Focus Product Strategy